PROFITS AND REVENUE

 - Qualcomm

 Initial funding came from two customers, Network Appliance and Alcatel-Lucent, through milestone-based payments.
 Soon after, SanDisk and NVIDIA also became customers, contributing to the company’s growth and validating the system’s ability to outperform traditional ERP systems in speed, accuracy, and adaptability.
 SumOpti was instrumental in optimizing allocation processes for these early clients, paving the way for the development of innovative, AI-driven solutions.
-In 2017, SumOpti conducted a pilot with NVIDIA on autonomous planning and, in 2018, deployed an autonomous data collection system into production.
+In 2017, SumOpti conducted a pilot with NVIDIA on autonomous planning, and in 2018, deployed an autonomous data collection system into production.

-SumOpti drives higher throughput through an intuitive user-interaction model within a self-service SaaS system tailored for Semiconductor-Electronics workflows.
+SumOpti drives higher throughput through an intuitive user-interaction model within a self-service SaaS system tailored for specific workflows.
 Its uniquely flexible architecture is highly configurable to support company-specific processes and a broad range of use cases.
 The system is fast, scalable, and purpose-built to handle complex datasets with ease.

-By consolidating capabilities into a state-of-the-art full-stack architecture — from silicon constraints and data integration to user-driven planning scenarios — SumOpti empowers Semiconductor-Electronics users to manage variability, allocate resources, evaluate alternatives, and understand trade-offs—efficiently, effectively, and all in one place.
+By consolidating capabilities into a state-of-the-art full-stack architecture — from silicon constraints and data integration to user-driven planning scenarios — SumOpti empowers users to manage variability, allocate resources, evaluate alternatives, and understand trade-offs—efficiently, effectively, and all in one place.